SumoLogic/sumologic-solution-templates/cloudformation-sumologic-aws-observability/scripts/AWSO-v3.0.0-MigrationScriptDesign.md

 2. **Single region**: Script handles one region at a time.
 Multi-region deployments need one run per region.
 3. **Apps may fail on clean org**: If Sumo fields don't exist, FER creation fails.
 Deploy with `--install-apps No` first, then update stack.
 4. **CloudWatch Metrics source type change**: v2.x may use "CloudWatch Metrics Source" while v3.0.0 only supports "Kinesis Firehose Metrics Source".
 The script carries over whatever the user had — if they had CW Metrics, they'll get CW Metrics in v3.0.0 (if supported by template).
+5. **Retained S3 bucket requires manual cleanup**: After migration, the old `CommonS3Bucket` remains in AWS (intentionally retained).
+It must be emptied and deleted manually once v3.0.0 is confirmed healthy, or left in place for v3.0.0 to continue reading from.